Olaf Beyersdorff, Deputy Director of Research and Innovation

 In another year, we added Planck Charge and Planck Mass and that was totally challenging.
 We are still working on those numbers and have a long way to go.
 But, in the process, we have talked with some of the finest people on the planet.
 Yet, we know what we have done is quite idiosyncratic and naive because nobody is critical, yet everybody is reluctant to engage such simplicity.

 Do we trust simple logic and math?

 PS.
-Here are links to some of our work:
+These are the URLs of the key embedded links to some of our work:

 1. Our tetrahedral-octahedral models: https://81018.com/tot/